RC1140/rc1140.github.com/_posts/2011-01-28-basic-reversing.md

 You will know you got the right address if you get a reply with the source code for the application that you are working on.

-Again if you find any issues please catch me in #zacon on atrum or on twitter(@RC1140).

 Update : @z0nbi has posted a [follow up to this article](http://www.zonbi.org/2011/01/28/basic-application-reversing-a-companion/) , if you feel that you are still new to RE please vist this site to get extra information that will clear up quite a few things (also he has pretty